Voltano0/LINFO2142_server_project/README.md

 The project is divided into four phases.
 This README outlines the work completed to achieve thoses phases.

 ## 1. Basic configuration

 ### Step 1 : installing the OS

 To start, we installed a lightweight, Linux-based OS suitable for the Raspberry Pi.
-We used the Raspberry Pi Imager tool to flash the latest version of Raspberry Pi OS onto the SD card.
+We used the *Raspberry Pi Imager* tool to flash the latest version of *Raspberry Pi OS* onto the SD card.
- > Note that usual OS like ubuntu can be too heavy for a RPI After completing the installation, we are ready to move on.
+ > Note that usual OS, like ubuntu, can be too heavy for a RPI After completing the installation, we are ready to move on.

 ### Step 2 : creating a VLAN interface

-Since our RPI's will be in the UCLouvain server, we need to create a VLAN to acces it.
-The ID of this vlan is calculate via 254 + XX where XX is our group number, wich is *7*.
-The IPv6 address of the VLAN differ from the RPI, one have the ::2/64 and the other have ::3/64.
+Since our RPIs will be in the UCLouvain server, we need to create a VLAN for access.
+The VLAN ID is calculated as *254 + XX*, where *XX* is our group number, which in our case is *7*.
+The IPv6 address assigned to each Raspberry Pi varies: one has *::2/64* and the other *::3/64*.

 In RPI shell :
-1. Acces the Network interfaces files
+1. Access the network interfaces file:
 ```
 sudo nano /etc/network/interfaces
 ```
-2. Configure the file.
+2. Configure the file as follows:
 ```
 # Automatically start the eth0.261 interface on boot
 auto eth0.261